 - Promote new global health research studies by UMN faculty that have the potential to attract future funding from external sources;

-- Support new partnerships between UMN faculty and global institutions;
+- Foster new collaborations or expand on existing partnerships between UMN faculty and global institutions;

 - Promote equitable research collaborations.